foxie-io/ng/docs/framework.md

 ### Skipper Utilities

-- **WithSkip**: Attaches skipper metadata to a route or handler.
-Components implementing the `ID` interface can be skipped if their `NgID` matches the provided skipper IDs.
+- **WithSkip**: Attaches skipper metadata to a route or handler. features implementing the `ID` interface can be skipped if their `NgID` matches the provided skipper IDs.

   ```go
   func WithSkip(skippers ...ID) Option